Picture: Salzburg with fortress and cathedral

 The beautiful gardens of Mirabell

-If you are interested in our two hotels, IMLAUER Hotel Pitter and IMLAUER & Bräu Hotels Salzburg, you are just a few minutes’ walk from the Rosenhügel.
-It offers you the first wonderful view of the castle, garden and fortress.
+If you would like to stay at one of our Salzburg hotels, IMLAUER Hotel Pitter, IMLAUER & Bräu Hotels Salzburg or IMLAUER Palais Mirabellyou can reach the Rosenhügel in just a few minutes on foot.
+It offers you the first wonderful view of the palace, garden and fortress.

 If you are also a fan of the movie “Sound of Music” about the life of the Trapp family, then your heart will beat faster.
-The steps down to the garden and the Pegasus fountain here are one of the locations from the famous 1965 music film.
+The steps down to the garden and the Pegasus fountain here are locations from the famous 1965 music film.

-The artfully laid out flower borders adorn the large garden with a fountain in the center.
-The rose garden right next to the castle lends a southern flair.
+The artfully laid out flowerbeds adorn the large garden with a fountain in the center.
+The rose garden right next to the palace lends a southern flair.
 The hedge theater, which also dates back to the 18th century, is somewhat hidden away.
 Finally, the entrance to the orangery with exotic plants and palm trees is located in a side courtyard.

 Europe’s oldest dwarf garden